 What are Tarot cards?
 Is this a way to find out one's destiny, or a knowledge system passed down to us by our ancestors?

 Tarot deck contains 78 cards.
 These cards represent countless reading combinations and situations in one’s life.
 But still, is Tarot a mirror of the world around us or a reflection of our inner self?
 Tarot cards are not only for answering questions but also for asking questions.

 Life obeys certain rules.
 Many of them are clear to us, but some cannot be explained logically and rationally.
 We try to understand what happens and try to make the right choice.
 Sometimes it seems to us that the world is mad and ruled by chaos.
 But our feelings tell us that everything does happen for a reason.
 Signs and symbols around us give clues to the understanding of phenomena.
-You just need to take a closer look at these signs and to look inside the subconscious – then, a bizarre imagery will take the form of a well-defined structure.
+You just need to take a closer look at these signs and to look inside the subconscious – then, bizarre imagery will take the form of a well-defined structure.

 That's not so easy.
 It takes some patience and curiosity.
-The more we learn, the more we enhance the brain functions.
+The more we learn, the more we enhance brain functions.
 You also need to develop your intuition and have the right means at hand to develop these skills.
 One of these means is Tarot cards.